gplepage/vegas/doc/html/_sources/outliers.rst.txt

 evaluating expectation values.

 We first call ``expval`` with no function, to allow the integrator to adapt to the modified PDF.
-We specify the number of stratifications for each direction in parameter space, concentrating stratifications in the
+We specify the number of strata for each direction in parameter space, concentrating strata in the
 ``c[0]`` and ``c[1]`` directions (because we expect more structure there);
 ``expval`` uses about 3000 integrand evaluations per iteration with this stratification.